AdobeDocs/experience-platform.en/help/tags/extensions/server/meta/overview.md

 A dialogue prompt to authenticate in MBE appears when installing the [!UICONTROL Meta Conversions API] extension.

-![The [!UICONTROL Meta Conversions API Extension] install highlighting [!UICONTROL Connect to Meta].](../../../images/extensions/server/meta/mbe-extension-install.png)
+![The [!UICONTROL Meta Conversions API Extension] installation page highlighting [!UICONTROL Connect to Meta].](../../../images/extensions/server/meta/mbe-extension-install.png)

 A dialogue prompt to authenticate in MBE also appears in the quick start workflow UI within event forwarding.